Should I Ask For a DOT Inspection?

 During a DOT inspection, both your vehicle and you, the driver, will be evaluated.
 The inspection levels vary from a comprehensive Level I inspection to a paperwork-focused Level VI inspection.
 Here's a brief overview of the inspection levels:

-• Level I: This is the most comprehensive inspection, focusing on both driver operating requirements and vehicle mechanical fitness.
+• Level I is the most comprehensive inspection, focusing on driver operating requirements and vehicle mechanical fitness.

-• Level II: This involves an examination of the driver and the exterior of the vehicle.
+• Level II: This involves an examination of the driver and the vehicle's exterior.

-• Level III: This inspection is exclusively focused on the driver and not the vehicle.
+• Level III: This inspection exclusively focuses on the driver, not the car.

 • Level IV: A one-time examination conducted to validate a particular item or incident.